CPF-NLPR/AT4ChineseNER/README.md

  * python train_weibo.py
 For SighanNER dataset, the operation is similar.
 ### Test model
 We have provided our best model on the original WeiboNER dataset in the `ckpt` directory.
+You just run the model like:
+ * python preprocess_weibo.py
+ * python test_weibo.py
+In addition, if you adjust certain hyper-parameters and train the model, you can test the model with restoring certain checkpoint.